j-marple-dev/AYolov2/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-The main goal of this repository is to rewrite object detection pipeline with better code structure for better portability and adapability to apply new experiment methods.
+The main goal of this repository is to rewrite the object detection pipeline with a better code structure for better portability and adaptability to apply new experimental methods.
 The object detection pipeline is based on [Ultralytics YOLOv5](https://github.com/ultralytics/yolov5).

 ## What's inside of this repository